 If your institution has enabled offline content, you can view your course offline as an HTML file.
-You can download the HTML file from the Modules page.
+You can download the HTML file from the Modules page and view any content available in each module.
 Currently HTML files can only be generated in the browser version of Canvas and are only supported on a computer.

 HTML offline content is for offline viewing only; you cannot interact with course content directly, such as completing an assignment or viewing any submissions.
 In the HTML file, you can view assignment details, availability dates, and point values.
 Discussions and quizzes only include the description.
 All discussion replies (graded or ungraded) are considered submissions and must be viewed online.
 Additionally, you can view any embedded media files in the HTML file.
 If a link can only be accessed online, the link includes an external icon identifying the content as online only.

 Content items within modules are available if you have permission to view them.
 However, content items locked by modules or by date are not included in offline content and show that the content is not available.

 Offline downloads include all content from the course at the time of the download.
 You will need to download the course each time you want to view updated course content.
 After the initial download, the export page shows the history of each download, and the Modules page shows the last time the content was exported.

 When exporting course content, you may not reproduce or communicate any of the content in the course, including exported files, without your institution's prior written permission.
 Please be aware of your institution's online user agreement guidelines.